“The world that used to nurse us now keeps shouting inane instructions. That’s why I ran to the woods.” — Jim Harrison

 The name of the book was True North.
 Since that day I’ve read six of Mr. Harrison’s books, and there are still a few — like his final book The Ancient Minstrel — that remain very high on my reading list.

-Until the day he died — literally passing away with the pen still in his hand — he wrote with pen and paper.
+Until the day he died — literally passing away with the pen still in his hand, the stuff of legend — he wrote with pen and paper.
 There were no computers involved.
 It wasn’t about cranking out manuscripts and meeting word count requirements.
 Writing was an art, and he never ceased treating it that way.
+At one point in his career he experimented with a typewriter, but he abandoned that.

-He also lived in the country, whether it was northern Michigan, Montana or Arizona.
+He also lived in the country, whether it was on the Leelanau Peninsula in northern Michigan, or a ranch in Montana or Arizona.
 Life wasn’t about big city lights and Hollywood parties for Harrison — though he did plenty of partying in Hollywood in his younger days.
 It was the simple things, such as hunting, fishing and taking walks through nature with his dogs that he coveted so dearly.

 It’s a damn shame he passed away in March 2016, because in today’s crazy world we need more influencers like Jim Harrison to remind us what’s important in life.

-Read the guy’s memoir, Off to the Side, to understand the full picture of his life — in his own words.
-I highly recommend it.
+Read Harrison’s memoir, Off to the Side, to understand the full picture of his life — in his own words.
+“My life could have been otherwise,” Harrison writes simply, “but it wasn’t.”